 For information about how metrics data is metered, see How Splunk Enterprise licensing works in the Admin Manual.

-Default metrics indexes
+Internal metrics indexes

 You can assign default metrics indexes to user roles.
 See Add and edit roles with Splunk Web in Securing Splunk.